asadadams/simple-electron-react-boilerplate/README.md

 ## Developers
 If you are a developer feel free to contribute to the project by providing bug fixes, new ideas and suggestions.
-*NB: This was also written out of boredom and i needed a boilerplate to start with whenever i'm starting a new project, :stuck_out_tongue_winking_eye: .*
+*NB: This was also written out of boredom and i needed a boilerplate to start with whenever i'm starting a new project.*

 ## Me
 Want to say hi?
 Will be happy to hear from you